NASA: Space Shuttle

-NASA had been pursuing spaceplane development since the 1960s, blending the administration's dual aeronautics and space missions.
-NASA viewed a spaceplane as part of a larger program, providing routine and economical logistical support to a space station in Earth orbit that would be used as a hub for lunar and Mars missions.
-A reusable launch vehicle would then have ended the need for expensive and expendable boosters like the Saturn V.
+NASA had pursued spaceplane development since the 1960s, seeking to blend its dual aeronautics and spaceflight mandates.
+NASA viewed a spaceplane as part of a broader architectural program designed to provide routine and economical logistical support to a future space station in Earth orbit, which would, in turn, serve as a hub for lunar and Mars missions.
+An operational, reusable launch vehicle was expected to end reliance on expensive, expendable boosters like the Saturn V.